OLA5 Opto Compressor

 With the OLA5, we've painstakingly recreated the LA-4's leveling behavior—including cloning the original opto cell after finding that no modern substitute would do—but that's where the resemblance to the LA-4 ends.
 The OLA5's signal path is completely overhauled and upgraded.
 And the workflow hews closer to the LA-2A and LA-3A, while adding new features like a sidechain high-pass filter and parallel MIX control.

 A Challenging, Rewarding Build.
-The OLA5 is our most complex kit yet, with over 150 parts, and as such we recommend it for intermediate-to-advanced builders.
+The OLA5 is a complex kit with over 150 parts.
+We recommend it for intermediate-to-advanced builders.
 Like all DIYRE kits, the OLA5 comes with detailed, step-by-step directions and email support.

 Full Features List